Perlite

 What is Perlite?

-Perlite is a lightweight, volcanic rock that expands when heated.
+It is a lightweight, volcanic rock that expands when heated.
+Perlite, in its final use form, is developed from expanded perlite ore.
 It is commonly used in gardening, construction, and industrial applications due to its excellent aeration, insulation, and moisture-retention properties.

 1. Soil Aeration and Drainage